-From the 1920s to the 1950s men’s shoes had an overall similar style and color palate.
-Lace up dress shoes were the most practical while boots were worn for work, sneakers for sports, sandals in the summer, and loafers for at home.
+From the 1920s to the 1950s, men’s shoes had an overall similar style and color palette.
+Lace up dress shoes were the most practical, while boots were worn for work, sneakers for sports, sandals in the summer, and loafers for at home.
 The choice of colors were brown, black, white, or a two tone combination of these colors.
 What marks each vintage fashion decade different from the next is in the details.
-The shape of the toe, thickness of the heel and decorative details define each era.
-For men’s shoes in the 1940s the style was stuck between the ornamented 1930s men’s shoes and the colorful 1950s men’s shoes.
+The shape of the toe, thickness of the heel, and decorative details define each era.
+For men’s shoes in the 1940s, the style was stuck between the ornamented 1930s men’s shoes and the colorful 1950s men’s shoes.
 Sturdy but elegant dress shoes or casual yet stylish leisure shoes, men’s 1940s shoes have their place in men’s fashion history.

 Shoes During the War — 1940s Shoe History